OWNER’S MANUAL

 1. Use the steps under "Tuning Pre-programmed Shortwave

-Stations" on Page 20 to tune to the page where you stored your
+Stations" on Page 20 to tune to the page where you stored

 favorite shortwave station.